Fitzgerald High School College and Career Academy (Georgia)

 Fitzgerald High School College and Career Academy (FHSCCA) is the local high school in Fitzgerald, Georgia, United States.
-A part of the Ben Hill County School District, it serves students in grades 9-12. its principal is James Sirmans.
+A part of the Ben Hill County School District, it serves students in grades 9–12.
+The principal is Dr. David Sims.
 Fitzgerald High School is currently involved in the Title I Plan.

 Athletics

 Fitzgerald High School College and Career Academy competes in the Class AA division of the Georgia High School Association in football, cross country (boys' and girls'), softball, competitive cheerleading, basketball (boys' and girls'), wrestling, riflery, baseball, track (boys' and girls'), soccer (boys' and girls'), tennis (boys' and girls'), competitive weightlifting, and golf (boys' and girls').
 Sports teams are known as the Fitzgerald Purple Hurricanes, or simply the Canes.
 The Purple Hurricane Athletic Department also fields football cheerleading and basketball cheerleading squads.

 The Fitzgerald Purple Hurricane Athletic Department won the Georgia Athletic Director Association's Region Director's Cup for the 2015-2016 school year.
 The Purple Hurricanes compete in Region 1-AA.